CSE142/Home/README.md

 2. If you've used the system before/recently it might drop you directly into a jupyter notebook file browser.

-If you it's #2, you will need to click "Control Panel" (upper right) and then click the big red "Stop My Server" button, if it's there.
+If it's #2 for you, click "Control Panel" (upper right) and then click the big red "Stop My Server" button, if it's there.
 If it's not, that's fine.
 Then click "Logout" (upper right) to get back to the homepage and the big golden button.